 The subsequent DOWN Break below the FRONT MONTH S&P 500 FUTURE 2,600 area major up channel seemed to indicate more of a near-term failure.
-That was from the early 2016 low (https://bit.ly/34poXh5 updated through Friday.)
+That was from the early 2016 low (as is clear on the weekly chart https://bit.ly/34poXh5 updated through Friday.)
 That was then the key higher resistance subsequently violated on its mid-April push above its 2,675 trading high Tolerance from prior to the DOWN Break (also monthly MA-48.)
+Ergo, the rally could be sustained.

 The FRONT MONTH S&P 500 FUTURE pushing out of the broad higher range top in the 3,030-2,970 area in early June was the key to it surging to the 3,200 area.
 That was the next meaningful higher resistance with a 3,230 Tolerance at which it failed previously on the current rally.
-Yet pushing above it in late July opened the door to a retest of the February 24th major gap down from the February 21st 3,339.25 weekly Close it has managed to Close above once again two weeks ago.
+Yet pushing above it in late July opened the door to a retest of the February's 3,397.50 front month future all-time high.

-The only nominal resistance above that was February's 3,397.50 front month future all-time high.
-Along the way is a minor 3,381 DOWN Closing Price Reversal (CPR) from that topping week (Tolerance 3,388.50.)
-Yet that CPR is so minor in the face of a major rally back from the February-March debacle, it was hard to imagine it could prevent the FRONT MONTH S&P 500 FUTURE from at least taking a look above 3,397.50; and that has now transpired.
+Along the way was a minor 3,381 DOWN Closing Price Reversal (CPR) from that topping week (Tolerance 3,388.50.)
+Yet that CPR was so minor in the face of a major rally back from the February-March debacle, it was hard to imagine it could prevent the front month S&P 500 future from at least taking a look above 3,397.50; and that has now transpired on a push into the upper 3,400 area.

-That is also just above the extended 'adjusted' weekly Oscillator range, with the next (all-time) Oscillator range not until the 3,413-18 area this week, and also rising \$7 per week on the continued MA-41 rise.
-That is the same threshold where it stalled in February, which we already knew from the Oscillator 'adjustment' we made after the market strength on the extended rally into early 2017.
-It's going to be very interesting.
+That is also above the extended 'adjusted' weekly Oscillator range in the 3,415-20 area this week, now rising \$10 per week on the MA-41 rise.
+That was the same threshold where it stalled in February, which we already knew from the Oscillator 'adjustment' we made after the market strength into early 2017.
+And the rally now calls for another 'adjustment' based on the 2,875 early 2018 high Close and the subsequent 3,381 February high Close prior to the COVID-19 pandemic debacle.